Expatriation

 What’s an Expat Anyway?

-In our globalized world, spending time abroad becomes increasingly common.
+In our globalized world, spending time abroad is becoming increasingly common.

-There are numerous reasons for wanting to go abroad: a business decision; a thirst for adventure; finding love; starting a family, or simply suffering through a midlife crisis.
-Expatriates themselves are as diverse as their reasons for changing scenery.
+There are numerous reasons for wanting to go abroad: a career decision, a thirst for adventure, to find love, to follow a spouse or partner, or simply for a change of pace.
+Expatriates themselves are as diverse as their reasons for wanting a change of scenery.

 Reasons for Venturing Abroad

-Some expats will be moving into foreign lands only reluctantly to spend a few months or a couple of years abroad.
-For them, this move is part of a career-related assignment only, and they are eagerly awaiting the end of this assignment in order to quickly return home.
+Some expats will be moving to foreign lands only reluctantly to spend a few months or a couple of years abroad.
+For them, the sole reason for this move is to boost their career by completing an international assignment, and they are eagerly awaiting for it to end in order to quickly return home.

 Others who decide to journey overseas just pack their bags, board a plane and never look back.
 For them, this move is nothing but an extravagant adventure, a dream come true in the sun-drenched lanes of a Tuscan village or amidst the skyline of an Asian boomtown.
-They often don’t come back to their native country for a long, long time.
+They often don’t move back to their native country for a long, long time, if ever.

-Nowadays, more and more young people rather than senior managers or well-to-do retirees, between 20 and 39 years of age, consider living in a foreign country.
+Nowadays, more and more young people between 20 and 39 years of age, rather than senior managers or well-to-do retirees, are considering living in a foreign country as a serious option.
 The fluctuating, flexible globalized world economy changes the way they think about going abroad.

-Moving from one country to another is not something for everyone.
+Moving to a foreign country is not something for everyone.
 Without the right personal qualities and professional qualifications, leaving your old life behind and starting a new one can quickly turn into a complete disaster.
-Instead of savoring tarte tartin in a snug Parisian café, your dream of moving to France may end in a run-down, overpriced Parisian flat where you’ll be frantically trying to brush up your business French in order to land a job at last.
+Instead of savoring tarte tartin in a snug Parisian café, your dream of moving to France may end in a run-down, overpriced Parisian flat where you’ll be frantically trying to brush up your business French in order to finally land a job.

 Defining the Expat